Canon G5 X vs SL2

-The Canon PowerShot G5 X and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were revealed to the public, respectively, in October 2015 and June 2017.
+The Canon PowerShot G5 X and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were officially introduced, respectively, in October 2015 and June 2017.
 The G5X is a fixed lens compact, while the SL2 is a DSLR.
-The cameras are based on an one-inch (G5X) and an APS-C sensor.
-The G5X has a resolution of 20 megapixel, whereas the SL2 provides 24 MP.
+The cameras are based on an one-inch (G5X) and an APS-C (SL2) sensor.
+The G5X has a resolution of 20 megapixels, whereas the SL2 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is notably larger (33 percent) than the Canon G5 X. In this context, it is worth noting that neither the G5X nor the SL2 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens built in, whereas the SL2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the SL2 and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the G5X gets 210 shots out of its NB-13L battery, while the SL2 can take 650 images on a single charge of its LP-E17 power pack.
 The power pack in the G5X can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.